P0031 – Meaning, Causes, Symptoms, & Fixes

 - Frayed heater circuit wiring/connectors

 - Faulty heated oxygen sensor

 - Malfunctioning PCM/ECM

 This trouble code will not prevent your vehicle from running.
-The most common result(s) are failure of the sensor loop, lower fuel economy, and poor vehicle operation.
+The most common result(s) are lower fuel economy and poor vehicle operation.
 However, if left unsolved, this code could increase the likelihood of your vehicle running rough and cause potential damage to other components of your vehicle.